KeyboardKit/KeyboardKit/Readmes/Actions.md

 * `shift` - changes the keyboard type to `.alphabetic(.uppercased)` when `tapped` and `.capslocked` when `double tapped`
 * `shiftDown` - changes the keyboard type to `.alphabetic(.lowercased)` when `tapped`
 * `space` - sends an empty space to the text proxy when `tapped` and ends the current sentence when `double tapped`
+* `systemImage` - represents a system image, with a description, keyboard image name and image name
 * `tab` - sends a tab character to the text proxy when `tapped`
 * `none`- use this for empty "placeholder" keys that do nothing